citp/privacy-policy-historical/a/ac/acc/accenture.com.md

   4. We use reputable third parties to gather and provide us with information about our website and advertising audiences and to deliver targeted advertisements on third party sites.
 These third parties only use anonymous identifiers and have no way of associating these identifiers with identifiable users.
 Organisations such as Quantcast and Retargeter do this for us and you can find more information on their websites or by clicking the AdChoices icon in our ads.

+  5. We also partner with certain social media websites such as Facebook and Twitter to add conversion pixels to certain pages on our website that allow us to re-engage website visitors.
+A conversion pixel is a small code located on a particular web page which is triggered when someone visits a page resulting in an increase in the conversion count.
+These pixels enable us to advertise to those website visitors within Facebook and Twitter and continue their experience with Accenture.

 **Use of cookies for marketing and analytics** – We may use information collected from our cookies to identify user behavior and to serve content and offers based on your profile, and for the other purposes described below.
+Please note that some of these activities may be performed only in certain countries.​

 Some of the cookies we use don't collect information that identifies a visitor.
 For example –